henrietta-k/adapt-learning-wiki/Contributing-to-the-Adapt-Project.md

 ### Contribute code

-If you've been working with Adapt for a while, and are comfortable working with the framework on a larger scale, you may want to contribute to a larger [feature-request](https://adaptlearning.atlassian.net/browse/ABU-698?filter=10801) patch, or [write your own plugin](https://github.com/adaptlearning/adapt_framework/wiki/Developing-plugins).
+If you've been working with Adapt for a while, and are comfortable working with the framework on a larger scale, you may want to contribute to a larger feature-request patch (you can filter these in the issues page of the relevant repo), or [write your own plugin](https://github.com/adaptlearning/adapt_framework/wiki/Developing-plugins).

 Have a look at our [page dedicated to code contribution](https://github.com/adaptlearning/adapt_framework/wiki/Contributing-code) for more.